 Airship AI has limited financial resources.
 There can be no assurance that sufficient funding will be available to us to fund our operating expenses and to further develop our business.
 Unless we achieve substantial profitability, we anticipate that we will likely need to raise additional capital to fund our operations while we implement and execute our business plan.
 We currently do not have any contracts or commitments for additional financing.
 In addition, any additional equity financing may involve substantial dilution to our existing shareholders.
 There can be no assurance that such additional capital will be available on a timely basis or on terms that will be acceptable to us.
 Failure to obtain such additional financing could result in delay or indefinite postponement of operations or the further development of our business.
-If adequate funds are not available on acceptable terms, we may not be able to further fund our business or the expansion thereof, take advantage of strategic acquisitions or investment opportunities or respond to competitive pressures.
+If adequate funds are not available or are not available on acceptable terms, we may not be able to further fund our business or the expansion thereof, take advantage of strategic acquisitions or investment opportunities or respond to competitive pressures.
 Such inability to obtain additional financing when needed could have a material adverse effect on our business, results of operations, cash flow, financial condition and prospects.

-There can be no assurance that Airship AI will be able to comply with the terms of its convertible note.
+There can be no assurance that Airship AI will be able to comply with the terms of its convertible notes.

 Airship AI issued senior secured convertible promissory notes on June 22, 2023 and October 3, 2023 in principal amounts totaling \$2,600,000.
 Pursuant to the terms of a senior secured convertible promissory notes, \$2,000,000 is due on June 22, 2024 and \$600,000 is due on September 30, 2024.
 Failure to repay the principal amounts on the due date, an additional 10% and related interest or to convert these amounts into shares of Airship AI common stock in accordance with the promissory notes would result in a default.
+We expect the convertible debt to be converted to equity.
 We may not have the funds to repay, or the ability to refinance, such outstanding amounts and the holder could foreclose upon critical assets.
 Any of these outcomes would have an adverse effect on our business and financial condition.
+The convertible promissory notes with a principal balance of \$600,000 and accrued interest were converted to shares of the Company's common stock on March 5, 2024.